CyberHandLLC/cyber-hand-11/PLANNING.md

 1. **Internationalization Readiness**:
    - Structure content to facilitate future language additions
    - Use translation-friendly component patterns
+   - Prepare for Next.js i18n integration using the app router

 2. **Feature Expansion**:
    - Design components with extensibility in mind